User Preference Meets Pareto-Optimality in Multi-Objective Bayesian Optimization

 This empirically demonstrates that the additional outcome evaluations in the GD stage are justified.

-\subsection{Real-world benchmarks}
+\subsection{Real-World Benchmarks}

 We examine 3 problems based on real MOO problems: Vehicle Safety \cite{liao2008multiobjective}, Conceptual Marine Design \cite{parsons2004formulation}, and Car Side Impact \cite{jain2013evolutionary}.
 The implementations of these problems are taken from \cite{tanabe2020easy}.
 The results are shown in Fig.~\ref{fig:real} in order of increasing $n_{x}$: Vehicle Safety ($n_x$ = 5, $n_f$ = 3), Conceptual Marine Design ($n_x$ = 6, $n_f$ = 4), Car Side Impact ($n_x$ = 7, $n_f$ = 4).
-More information about the real-world benchmarks can be found in Appendix~\ref{app: real_benchmarks}.

 Similar to the results on the synthetic benchmarks, the EUBO and PUB-MOBO-PG methods are the worst-performing.
 The real-world benchmarks present a more complex optimization landscape, which increases the difficulty of accurate gradient estimation.
 Notably, PUB-MOBO-PG+OE, which performed better on synthetic problems, exhibits similarly poor performance to EUBO and PUB-MOBO-PG on these more challenging benchmarks.
 In contrast, PUB-MOBO continues to outperform all other methods, consistently delivering near-optimal solutions with respect to both utility regret and proximity to the Pareto-front, due to its effective gradient uncertainty minimization.